TomerYS/Medical-Data-Classifier/README.md

 ## Model Pipeline

-The script constructs a pipeline consisting of a column transformer (for one-hot encoding of categorical features) and an XGBoost classifier.
-The training data is split into a training and a validation set.
+The solution model employs a pipeline defined in `model.py` that consists of a column transformer for one-hot encoding categorical features and an XGBoost classifier.
+The training data is split into a training set and a validation set.

 ## Model Training and Evaluation

-The model is trained using the training set and then used to predict probabilities for the training set, validation set, and test set.
-It calculates the ROC AUC score for both the training set and validation set.
-Additionally, it logs several other metrics like accuracy, precision, recall, F1-score, log loss, MCC, balanced accuracy, and confusion matrix for the validation set predictions.

-## Feature Importance

-A bar plot is created to visualize the feature importances derived from the model, helping us understand which features have the most influence on the model's predictions.
+The model is trained and evaluated using the `train_and_evaluate()` function from `model.py`.
+The function returns the trained model pipeline (`model_pipeline`) along with the training and validation ROC AUC scores, validation features, labels, and predictions.

-## Model Interpretation
+## Model Visualization

-A confusion matrix and ROC curve are plotted to understand the performance of the model visually.
+The `visualize()` function from `visualize.py` is used to generate visualizations of the model's performance.
+This function plots the confusion matrix, ROC curve, feature importance, and other relevant visualizations based on the trained model pipeline (`model_pipeline`), validation features, labels, and predictions.

-## Submission
+## Prediction and Submission

+The `predict_and_save_results()` function from `submission.py` is utilized to make predictions on the test data using the trained model pipeline (`model_pipeline`).
+The function saves the predicted probabilities, training and validation ROC AUC scores, and the test data along with the corresponding IDs to a submission file (`mysubmission-XGBoost(1).csv`).

-Finally, the predicted probabilities for the test set are saved in a CSV file named 'mysubmission-XGBoost(1).csv' and the model is saved in a pickle file named 'XGBoost_model(1).pickle' for future use.
+The trained model is also saved in a pickle file named `XGBoost_model(1).pickle` for future use.

-Also, the XGBoost Decision Tree is plotted to understand the decision-making process of the model.

-The script uses logging to keep track of various steps and metrics throughout the process.
+The script uses logging to track various steps and metrics throughout the process.